What is WKNC?

-Music: Review music in the four main formats (electronica, hip-hop, indie rock, and metal) for general WKNC use.
+Music: Review music in the four main formats (electronic, hip-hop, indie rock, and metal) for general WKNC use.

 After the interest meeting (see "how do I get involved at WKNC?"), you will fill out an "inquiry," which serves as an interview on paper.
 Provided that you meet the requirements (full-time student of N.C.
 State and 2.0 or above), your inquiry will then be reviewed by the general manager and the program director and you may or may not be accepted into a 6-week training class and 5-week in-studio training session.
 This will train you in all things WKNC and teach you how to become an involved, informed, productive member of WKNC staff and eligible for a spot as an on-air radio DJ.

-WKNC has the capabilities to remotely broadcast for very special events with a very stable internet connection.
-For example, we broadcast live from Hopscotch's Wristband City in 2011.
-If you believe event epitomizes WKNC's mission, please e-mail email@example.com to discuss this possibility.
+WKNC has the capabilities to remotely broadcast for very special events with a very stable Internet connection.
+For example, we broadcast live each year from Hopscotch's Wristband City.
+If you believe event epitomizes WKNC's mission, please email email@example.com to discuss this possibility.

 WKNC ticket giveaways are either will-call or hard tickets, which the DJ will specify when you win.
 If you can't remember, ask the promotions director at email@example.com.
 If you won a physical item, like a CD or T-shirt, you have three months to pick it up at the station before we assume you don't want it and give it someone else.
 You may only pick up items during regular business hours (9-5, Monday through Friday).